 -- you ask the other people involved and I'll make sure the date is

-A million different things can happen on BOTH sides of
+if you say yes.
+A million different things can happen on both sides of

 that conversation.
 The drummer is out of town, you forgot you have a

-show too close to that date, you're offered a different show that fits in
+show too close to that date, you are offered a different show that fits

 We don't consider a show confirmed until we have discussed the full